mindfultatiana/Machine-Learning-from-Scratch/README.md

 # Machine-Learning-from-Scratch
-This is a full traditional machine learning project that builds a streamlit UI
+This is a full traditional machine learning project with Snowflake that builds a streamlit UI.